dbh/graphql-server-01/README.md

 ### REST
 Utilizing the magic of Spring Data, end points and data are automatically accessible via explorer on **Endpoint**: http://localhost:8080/

+This is helpful in seeing what is in the database, before GraphQL Operations defined.

 ### GraphQL